pierky/arouteserver/docs/INSTALLATION.rst

    # CentOS
    yum -y install gcc python-devel

-Please note that ARouteServer also needs `bgpq3 <https://github.com/snar/bgpq3>`_ to build IRR-based filters: details on its installation can be found within the :ref:`External programs` section.
+Please note that ARouteServer also needs `bgpq3 <https://github.com/snar/bgpq3>`_ or `bgpq4 <https://github.com/bgp/bgpq4>`_ to build IRR-based filters: details on its installation can be found within the :ref:`External programs` section.

 Install using ``pip`` (suggested)
 ---------------------------------